 Bigger, Badder Tools

 After hammering with the impact wrench for several minutes (and waiting for the air compressor to refill a couple times) we jacked the air pressure up from 100 psi to 120 psi.
 Theoretically, that should give an additional 20% torque, but STILL nothing.
 Ouch!
+The torque spec is obviously not correct.

 Call Out The Big Guns

-I’m not one to give up easily, especially when I know there are tools to solve the problem.
+I’m not one to give up easily, especially when I know there are tools available to solve the problem.
 This little bolt is a stubborn enemy, but it has got to go.
 Finally, after digging some more, one fellow commented in a half conscience way “I wonder if our Denver store would have one?”